CityOfZion/standards/nodes.md

-## Recomended setup for consensus nodes
+## Recommended setup for consensus nodes

 #### Remote access
 Remote access to machines should be restricted to SSH using public-key with physical Yubico 4/NEO keys.